sifrproject/Heuristics/README.md

 # Heuristics

-This project implements some heuristics to the enhance the bioportal dictionary.
-It adds new concepts that have more chances to matche.
+This project implements some heuristics to enhance the bioportal dictionary.
+It adds new concepts that have more chances to match.
 For example:

 ABSENCE CONGéNITALE DE LA VESSIE ET DE L'URèTRE =>